thought-machine/please/docs/codelabs/k8s.md

   Dockerfile - < plz-out/gen/hello_service/k8s/_image#docker_context.tar.gz
 ```

-Note, this script takes care of building the base image for us so we don't have to orchestrate this ourselves.
+Note, this script takes care of building the base image for us, so we don't have to orchestrate this ourselves.

 ## Creating a Kubernetes deployment
 Duration: 5